Guide

 A single entry bond makes sense when you are importing one or two shipments per year, testing a new product or supplier before committing to regular imports, or importing a single large or unusual shipment outside your normal activity.

-Continuous Bond
+Continuous Customs Bond

-A continuous bond covers all import transactions at all U.S. ports of entry for a full 12-month period.
+A continuous customs bond covers all import transactions at all U.S. ports of entry for a full 12-month period.
 It renews automatically each year unless terminated by the principal, the surety, or CBP.
 The minimum continuous bond amount is $50,000, though CBP may require a higher amount based on your import volume and duty payments.

-A continuous bond is the right choice when you import three or more shipments per year, you import at multiple ports, you import FDA-regulated goods or other products requiring ongoing bond coverage, or you want to avoid the delay of obtaining a new bond for each shipment.
+A continuous customs bond is the right choice when you import three or more shipments per year, you import at multiple ports, you import FDA-regulated goods or other products requiring ongoing bond coverage, or you want to avoid the delay of obtaining a new bond for each shipment.

 Feature Single Entry Bond Continuous Bond